Restaurant Labor Cost: How to Reduce It

 - Technology and workflow optimization

-In particular, poor scheduling remains one of the biggest cost drivers.
-Learn how to improve this with structured restaurant scheduling systems.
+Poor scheduling remains one of the biggest cost drivers.
+Improving structured restaurant scheduling systems can significantly reduce unnecessary labor hours.

 Case Study: From 36% to 29% Labor Cost

-A full-service restaurant was operating at 36% labor cost despite steady sales.
+A full-service restaurant was operating at 36% labor cost despite stable sales.
 Initially, management blamed wage increases.
-However, operational inefficiencies were the real issue.
+However, the real issue was operational inefficiency.

-Specifically, staff were clocking in early, shifts overlapped unnecessarily, and schedules were not aligned with actual demand patterns.
+Staff were clocking in early, shifts overlapped unnecessarily, and schedules were not aligned with demand.
 In addition, no productivity metrics were tracked.

-After implementing stricter clock-in controls, optimizing schedules, and introducing SPLH tracking, labor cost dropped to 29% within six weeks.
+After implementing scheduling controls, enforcing clock-in discipline, and introducing SPLH tracking, labor cost dropped to 29% within six weeks.

-Importantly, service quality improved because staffing was better aligned with customer flow.
+Service improved because staffing was aligned with actual customer flow rather than assumptions.

 How to Reduce Labor Cost